 Squatting takes a lot of a person, and squatting every day will take a lot out of you—you guessed it—every single day.
 And the more you exert yourself, the more you’re going to have to refill your energy stores with good food.

-If you need a little more pep or your diet isn’t doing it for your rigorous training routine, a high-quality whey protein powder is going to be able to pack on some extra muscle and strength.
-Maintain a healthy lifestyle and you’ll experience the full benefits of squatting every day while mitigating many of the risks.
+If you need a little more pep or your diet isn’t doing it for your rigorous training routine, a high-quality whey protein powder is going to be able to pack on some extra muscle and strength and help you experience the full benefits of squatting every day while mitigating many of the risks.